RudinMaxim/flagus/README.md

-# 🏗️ Flagus - Feature Flags Service
+то# 🏗️ Flagus - Feature Flags Service

 A tiny open source service for managing feature flags.
 **The goal** is to provide an easy and fast way to manage enabling/disabling application functionality without having to deploy new versions.